A lifetime of playing by the rules just looks dumber and dumber every day.

 The message is those who worked hard to pay off their student loans are idiots.
 They should’ve waited around for a government handout.
 And the kids who were smart enough to work their tails off in high school for scholarships so they didn’t need loans in the first place?
 Their youth was wasted.
 They should’ve spent their formative years having fun and smoking dope in the high school parking lot, because their hard work is no longer to be lauded or rewarded by certain economic advantages.

 Don’t even get me started on the baby boomers who struggled to get ahead by saving money, as they were encouraged to do in a 401k, only to have the bottom fall out of their investments.
 Or those who drank the housing koolaid and put their retirement funds in real estate.

 There’s a quiet bailout afoot for the baby boomers who never saved a dime as well.

-Last January, BusinessWeek reported that the Obama Administration was weighing the idea of “converting” 401ks into annuities.
-Essentially, the government would take your retirement savings and promise to pay monthly benefits to you later.
+Last January, BusinessWeek reported that the Obama Administration was weighing the idea of “converting” 401ks in annuities.
+Essentially, the government would take retirement savings and promise to pay monthly benefits in retirement years.
 In the end game, the plan would “convert” your savings to the government to spend.

-That almost always means doling it out to people who didn’t play by the rules in the first place.
+And in the end, that almost always means doling it out to people who didn’t play by the rules in the firstplace.
 Neat-o.

 In high school, I was the geek who followed the rules.
 I didn’t drink.
 I kept my legs crossed.
 I studied (just) enough to make As and Bs.
 When I graduated, I went to college knowing a better job awaited me if I did.
 I paid off my student loan.
-My husband and I continue to pay the mortgage on a home that we do not live in.
-That home is worth 10 percent less than what he originally paid for it years ago.
+My husband and I continue to pay the mortgage on a home that we no longer live in that is worth 10 percent less than what he originally paid for it years ago.

 I’ve made plenty of mistakes, and suffering the consequences forced me to examine all of the decisions I’ve made and make better ones the next time.